 Most would agree that requiring those convicted of molesting and abusing young children to register with local authorities has resulted in safer communities.
 Likewise, laws dictating where convicted child molesters may live and work have likely prevented numerous crimes against children.

 That being said, some would also argue that tighter regulation and stricter laws would yield even better results.
-But the truth of the matter is that the sex offender laws in Florida and other states go much further than just punishing those who have been deemed the most dangerous offenders.
-These laws equally punish and stigmatize those who made a one-time mistake, as in the case of an 18-year-old who had consensual sex with his underage girlfriend.
+But the truth of the matter is that the sex offender laws in Florida and other states go much further than just punishing those who have been deemed the most dangerous offenders; these laws equally punish and stigmatize those who made a one-time mistake, such as an 18-year-old who had consensual sex with their underage girlfriend or boyfriend.

 But for every person who raises a concern about the fairness and justness of current sex offender registration requirements, there are many more calling for the state to pass even harsher penalties.
 This is especially true at the local level in Florida, where counties and municipalities have been taking steps to expand the scope of their local sex offender ordinances.

 Florida has some of the most restrictive sex offender registration and sentencing laws in the nation.
-Under state law, there are two separate designations for those convicted of crimes mandating sex offender registration: sexual predators and sexual offenders.
+Under Florida law, there are two separate designations for those convicted of crimes mandating sex offender registration: sexual predators and sexual offenders.

-The state reserves the sexual predator designation for the most dangerous offenders who have been convicted of a capital, life or first-degree felony sex crime or two or more second-degree felony sex crimes.
+The state reserves the sexual predator designation for the most dangerous offenders who have been convicted of a capital, life, or first-degree felony sex crime, or two or more second-degree felony sex crimes.
 The court must issue a written finding designating a person as a sexual predator.